ibnuda/fpmortals/manuscript/complete.md

 A>
 A> penjelasan ini mungkin relevan bila diterjemahkan ke bahasa Indonesia.

-This approach also works for `EitherT` (and others) as the inner context, but their lifting methods are more complex and require parameters.
+This approach also works for `Either` (and others) as the inner context, but their lifting methods are more complex and require parameters.
 Scalaz provides monad transformers for a lot of its own types, so it is worth checking if one is available.

-Pendekatan ini juga bisa digunakan untuk `EitherT` dan transformer lainnya sebagai konteks yang dilapisi.
+Pendekatan ini juga bisa digunakan untuk `Either` dan transformer lainnya sebagai konteks yang dilapisi.
 Namun, metoda pengubahan (lifting, lol dyel) lebih kompleks dan membutuhkan parameter tambahan.
 Scalaz menyediakan monad transformer bagi kebanyakan tipe yang dimiliki-nya.